praveens3/Performance-analyser-C-plus-plus/README.md

 Before going into it, Let it be clear this is not a high level profiler which automatically detect the source code and generate the report during run time.

 ##### So what this library will do for us?
-It will do calculation at granular level with respect to the programmer's interest by a set of manual entries in your source code.
+It will do calculation at granular level with respect to the programmer's interest by setting up manual entries in your source code.

 ##### Okay lets speak about a littel bit of granularity here, actually granularity here is in the aspect of calculating performance for the following events,
 	for a statement,